Salicylic acid and benzoyl peroxide can be used in the same skincare routine to improve the appearance of inflammatory skin conditions such as acne.

-However, salicylic acid and benzoyl peroxide are two ingredients that often raise doubts about whether they can be safely used combined with other actives.
+However, although compatible, salicylic acid and benzoyl peroxide are two ingredients that often raise doubts about whether they can be safely combined.

-Therefore, in this article, we will talk about the benefits and risks of using salicylic acid and benzoyl peroxide together as well as how to properly combine these two actives for best results and no unwanted reactions.
+Therefore, in this article, we will talk about the benefits and risks of using salicylic acid and benzoyl peroxide together, as well as how to safely combine these two actives for best results and no unwanted reactions.

 How Does Salicylic Acid Work?

-Salicylic acid is a BHA and an oil-soluble ingredient that can cut through the superficial skin oil and travel deeper into the pores, where it will dissolve the gunk made up of dead skin cells, white blood cells, oil, and other cellular debris, that’s causing a stiff clog.
+Salicylic acid is a BHA and an oil-soluble ingredient that cuts through the superficial skin oil and dissolves cellular debris made up of dead skin cells, white blood cells, and oil, responsible for causing stiff clogs inside the pores.

 Some benefits of using salicylic acid include: